stavrostheocharis/streamlit-token-craft/README.md

 ## Demo 📺

-Watch the Token Manager strut its stuff!
+Watch the Token Craft strut its stuff!

 Peek at more cool tricks up its sleeve!